karsonk09/greek_mythology_webpage/source/hecate/index.rst

 Guiding Demeter with two torches in hand she leads her to Persephone and into Hades.
 After their reunion Hecate became Persephone’s companion in Hades.
 Hecate is a goddess of protection especially of women, whenever they travel or are in labor she watches over them.
-She also help the elderly to make a smooth transition to the afterlife.
+She also helps the elderly to make a smooth transition to the afterlife.